ztyyLV/web-twain-docs/faq/what-are-the-resources-files.md

   > This file contains the functionalities of the Camera addon.

-  + dynamsoft.webtwain.addon.ocr.js

-  > This file contains the functionalities of the OCR Basic addon.
-It's not included by default, contact [Dynamsoft Support]({{site.about}}Getsupport.html) to get it.

-  + dynamsoft.webtwain.addon.ocrpro.js

-  > This file contains the functionalities of the OCR Professional addon.
-It's not included by default, contact [Dynamsoft Support]({{site.about}}Getsupport.html) to get it.

   + dynamsoft.webtwain.addon.pdf.js

   > This file contains the functionalities of the PDF Rasterizer addon.